 April 4, 2013

 A professional hair stylist files taxes in two ways.
 If the stylist is employed by a hair studio, which pays them an hourly wage, then the company withholds taxes.
-A stylist who rents a booth within a hair salon is considered self-employed.
+A stylist who rents a booth within a hair salon or is self-employed files taxes differently.
 When taxes are withheld from wages, the employee files taxes based on income found on a W-2.
 Self-employed individuals, however, submit tax documentation as a business owner.
 When preparing their taxes they provide information found on the documents listed on the following checklist.

 Tax Filing Checklist for Hair Stylists